 Pooja Sood is a Chevening scholar on the Clore Leadership Programme, UK ( 2009–11).
 She lives and works in New Delhi.

-Sabih Ahmed is a Senior Researcher at Asia Art Archive (AAA).
-He has led various research initiatives pertaining to modern and contemporary art in India that include digitisation projects of art practitioners’ archives, developing digital bibliographies of vernacular art writing, and organizing conferences and workshops.
-Sabih Ahmed was a member of the Curatorial Collegiate of the 11th Shanghai Biennale (2016) with Raqs Media Collective as Chief Curators.
+Sabih Ahmed is Associate Director and Curator at the Ishara Art Foundation in Dubai.
+His curatorial work and research focus on modern and contemporary art of South Asia through diverse itineraries, languages and inter-disciplinary formations.
+Prior to Ishara, Ahmed was Senior Researcher at Asia Art Archive (AAA) from 2009 to 2020.
+He led various research initiatives pertaining to modern and contemporary art in India that include digitisation projects of art practitioners’ archives, developing digital bibliographies of vernacular art writing, and organizing conferences and workshops.
+He was a member of the Curatorial Collegiate of the 11th Shanghai Biennale (2016) with Raqs Media Collective as Chief Curators.

-He is based in New Delhi, where he has been a visiting faculty in Ambedkar University Delhi’s School of Culture and Creative Expression.
-His recent writings have been published in the Sarai Reader and Marg.
+He has been a visiting faculty in Ambedkar University Delhi’s School of Culture and Creative Expression.
+His writings have been published in the Sarai Reader, Marg, Mousse Publications, The Whitworth, and Oncurating.